rjjiii/rjjiii.github.io/_posts/2022-12-05-site-is-online.md

 ---
 title: Building a Static Site via Pages
 excerpt: <p>There are still things that are not right.
 I supposed that's true of life, but I'm speaking specifically about this site.
 I've been gradually setting everything up to run a lean, static, document-first website that can be a central hub for my work in general.
 When I make errors, and here I mean just in life in general although it's also true of this specific project, I like to think of them as opportunities to learn.
-I tend to find _many_ learning opportunities, sometimes far more than I want.
+I tend to find <em>many</em> learning opportunities, sometimes far more than I want.
 I will likely continue learning.
 As of now though, the site is okay, it's in a place where I like it enough to share my work here.</p>
 ---

 <nav>